rishavraj18/DotNetInterviewQuestions/README.md

 ## What is Dependency Injection in .NET Core?
 How does DI work internally?

+ASP.NET Core has a built-in DI container with three lifetimes: Transient, Scoped, Singleton.

-Register services (what types exist and their lifetimes).
+* Register services (what types exist and their lifetimes).
-Build a dependency graph (resolve constructor parameters).
+* Build a dependency graph (resolve constructor parameters).
-Create instances (construct objects in the correct order).
+* Create instances (construct objects in the correct order).

 When Registering:
 Store metadata (type → implementation → lifetime)